Hamisakim/MonoMelody/README.md

 # Backend development
 We pair-coded most of this together as this was the first time we’ve used Python for backend development.
-The melodies are referred to as Loops in our backend Here we can see the Loop model.
+The melodies are referred to as Loops in our backend.
+Here we can see the Loop model.

 ```python